g0dEngineer/ASTIS/data/MainProgrammerPage/data/TypeB_Programmers_TierA/README_CERTIFICATE.md

 2. Implement a Transformer, or Recurrent Neural Neural Network (using any ML library like Tensorflow; [See example](https://tfhub.dev/tensorflow/bert_en_uncased_L-12_H-768_A-12/3)), based on video above, or otherwise, to solve some problem.
 Include a document including your name, and 1 page describing the problem you solved.
 3. Upload this code to your github account.
 Name it "My-Code_For-ASTIS-Week-4", or something similar.

+1. Alternative: [Create an assistant using free IBM Watson Cloud.
+This technology uses recurrent neural networks](https://www.ibm.com/cloud/learn/recurrent-neural-networks).
+Sign up for [IBM now for free](https://www.ibm.com/cloud).

+Example from lead Universal AI Diploma Instructor/Lecturer: https://youtu.be/pxgLJSd3_-s
+Note: Your experiment does not need to include any 3d agent.
+Only a browser text messenger is fine.

 # Week 4 End

 Note: Please try to complete the 1st 5 chapters of [the Deep Learning Book](http://www.deeplearningbook.org) by Yoshua Bengio et al. (Bengio is one of the winners of the winners of the 2018 Turing Award, a Nobel-Prize like award for Artificial Intelligence.
 See the CBS News Report on [the aforesaid 2018 Turing Award](https://www.youtube.com/watch?v=BWIV5xQoYbA)).